-Here below are 13 Articles on the description of the Spiritual Journey according to the Gospel.
-You may want to them at your own pace, one at a time.
+Here are 13 Articles on the description of the Spiritual Journey according to the Gospel.
+You may want to read them at your own pace, one at a time.
 You can read the book also (please click here).

 When we define “Spiritual Theology”, we have to define at least three things: